brimshot/Pattr/README.md

 # Pattr

-A straightforward and simple library for working with attributes in PHP.
+A straightforward and simple library for using attributes in PHP.

 ## Installation